BlackSpadesRS/BlackSpadesRS/README.md

-Welcome to my profile🦊💗
+Welcome to my profile🦊🍒💗
--  👋 Hi, I’m @BlackSpadesRS
+-  👋 Hi, I’m @BlackSpadesRS!

-- I’m studying at Alura
+- I’m studying at Alura;
-- I’mdeveloping in the JavaScript language
+- I’mdeveloping in the JavaScript language;
-- I use this space to organize and share my incredible projects developed
+- I use this space to organize and share my incredible projects developed.

 You can contact me📧
 - raquelysouza.1809@gmail.com